annahuang151/WordleWorld/README.md

 # WordleWorld
 A flutter project.
 Can be played for fun!
 Please follow the instructions to download!
+You can skip steps 2 & 3 if you just want to download the release file.
+The apk file is within: /build/app/outputs/flutter-apk/app-release.apk

 ### Steps to Generate an APK in Flutter: